Poincare: Recommending Publication Venues via Treatment Effect Estimation: Experiments

 \subsection{Dataset}

-Because there are no standard datasets for the citation-aware publication venue recommendation problem, we construct a dataset based on the dblp v12 dataset\footnote{\url{https://www.aminer.org/citation}} \cite{tang2008arnetminer}.
+We construct a dataset for the citation-aware publication venue recommendation problem based on the dblp v12 dataset\footnote{\url{https://www.aminer.org/citation}} \citep{tang2008arnetminer}.
 We use five computer science conferences, $\mathcal{T} = \{$AAAI, IJCAI, KDD, NeurIPS, ICML$\}$, and extract accepted papers in 2015 from the dblp dataset.
-Let $\mathcal{F}$ denote the set of fields of study in the dblp dataset, such as ``Supervised learning,'' ``Recommender system,'' and ``Causal inference.''
+Let $\mathcal{F}$ denote the set of fields of study in the dblp dataset, such as ``Recommender system,'' ``Causal inference,'' and ``Debiasing.''
 We construct the feature vector $\boldx_i \in \mathbb{R}^\mathcal{F}$ of paper $i$ based on the fields of paper $i$.
 The $f$-th dimension $\boldx_{i, f}$ is $1$ if $f \in \mathcal{F}$ is a field of study of paper $i$, and $0$ otherwise.
 We split the dataset into training and test datasets in a stratified fashion.
-Namely, for each venue, we use $70$ percents of papers in the training dataset and the others in the test dataset.
+To be specific, for each venue, we use random $70$ percents of papers in the training dataset and the others in the test dataset.
 Table \ref{tab: dataset} summarizes the statistics.
+The preprocessed data are available at \url{https://github.com/joisino/poincare}.